 Once the modules subdirectory and the respective module directories below that have been created they can be added to the image.
-In order to select a module component from a repository it is necessary to add an install section.
+In order to select a module component from a repository it is necessary to add an install section as per the highlighted section below.